RBEGamer/RWTH_HACK_2018/src/backend_api/README.md

 The backend is in `app.py', the main SPA is in `templates/list.html`.
 Other views (Contact, Agent Admin, Login) are also in that directory.

+# Mail Connectivity

+Set the `MAIL_PORT` environement variable to connect to a local open SMTP server.
+Requires `flask-mai;`.